Inventory alerts

 Negative stock

 The same stock-level signal, escalated.
 When a store's count keeps falling past the threshold and drops below zero, the amber low-stock flag turns into a red negative-stock one — a red dot and a red Expected Stock figure.
-Negative stock is impossible in real life, so the alert is telling you the books and the shelf have drifted apart.
+Negative stock is impossible in real life, so the alert is telling you the app and the shelf have drifted apart.

 The usual cause is a restock that was never recorded — stock arrived and was sold or used, but the purchase never made it into Orders or Expenses, so BuddyStall only ever saw it leaving.
 Less often it is a recipe that deducts too much per sale.
 Either way, fix it by recording the missing restock (or running a stocktake to set the count straight); the alert clears once the count is back to zero or above.